Last Updated on

 What Nigerian government see as hate speech may not be seen as one by Facebook because the social media is a global platform.

-When you click on any of the option, it’ll be shown with blue button while the send button will also come up with blue button, click send
+- Step 6: When you click on any of the options, it’ll be shown with blue button while the send button will also come up with blue button, click send

 You can also message the owner of the post to take the post down